-I don’t write this to scare you because laser does have fantastic results, and in the right hands it is safe and effective and the results are far superior to conventional methods of hair removal.
+I don’t write this to scare you, because laser does have fantastic results, and in the right hands it is safe and effective with results far superior to conventional methods of hair removal.

 It’s your skin, so you need to make sure the hands that administer your treatment are well trained.

-Because many of the reactions linked to laser can be minimised, especially with the correct use of wavelength for the person’s skin and hair type and by using a cooling system on the skin.
+Many of the reactions linked to laser can be minimised, especially with the correct use of wavelength for the person’s skin and hair type, and by using a cooling system on the skin.

-Ensuring you have a thorough consultation and are offered sound post-treatment advise is also key, if the treatment is to be administered safely.
+Ensuring you have a thorough consultation and are offered sound post-treatment advice is also key, if the treatment is to be administered safely.